-Apart from the 2016-17 cohort, post-redesign transitional course completion rates show a modest increase over pre-redesign course completion rates.
-Rates for the completion of remediation have increased more significantly.
-For example, the 2013-14 cohort completed math remediation at the rate of 55.1% while the 2014-15 cohort did so at the rate of 53.3% compared to 35.4% in the baseline cohort.
-College-level math completion rates have also shown modest and in some cases impressive improvement over pre-redesign performance.
-However, the abysmal first-year college-level math completion rate for the 2016-17 cohort is disappointing and is under further inquiry.
+Post-redesign transitional course completion rates show an increase over pre-redesign course completion rates with the greatest change being with the most recent redesign.
+Rates for the completion of remediation with the most recent redesign have increased more significantly.
+For example, the 2013-14 cohort completed math remediation at the highest rate of previous years at 55.7% while the 2017-18 cohort did so at the rate of 75.5% compared to 35.4% in the baseline cohort.
+College-level math completion rates have shown impressive improvement with the latest redesign.
 The fact that the number of courses and the time required for remediation have both decreased while completion rates for remediation courses, remediation as a whole, and college-level math have increased indicates the success of the curriculum redesign.
 Post-redesign graduation rates have also increased.
-For example, the 2013-14 cohort of transitional math students has a three-year graduation rate of 24.5% rate compared to 17.7% in the baseline cohort (which had six years to graduate).
+For example, the 2013-14 cohort of transitional math students has a three-year graduation rate of 29.1% rate compared to 17.7% in the baseline cohort (which had six years to graduate).
 Although this increase is less than desired, it is nonetheless a significant increase, especially for the students who wouldn't have graduated using the pre-redesign curriculum.
 Data collection and analysis are ongoing for all cohorts other than the baseline cohort whose data is now fixed.
 As students complete college-level math and graduate in subsequent years, the long-term completion rates should improve incrementally.

-The next graph and table show data for the completion of a college-level mathematics course for ALL students taking a SSC mathematics course for the first time.
+The next graph and table show data for the completion of a college-level mathematics course for ALL students taking an SSC mathematics course for the first time.
 This includes full- and part-time students placing directly into a college-level mathematics course and those placing into transitional education courses.
-The 2009-12 baseline cohort completed college-level math at a rate of 45.9% compared to 49.1% for the 2013-14 cohort and 62.8% for the 2014-15 cohort.
-These early returns seem to indicate the transitional math curriculum redesign is having a positive impact on the completion of college-level math campus wide.
-As students persist and data collection continues, the percentages of completers in the 2015-16 and 2016-17 cohorts are expected to increase to levels at or near the 2014-15 cohort.
-Time will tell.
+The 2009-12 baseline cohort completed college-level math at a rate of 45.9% compared to 49.5% for the 2013-14 cohort and 64.0% for the 2014-15 cohort.
+These returns indicate the original transitional math curriculum redesign is having a positive impact on the completion of college-level math campus wide.
+However, the most current redesign produced a completion rate of 80.8% in the first year with those students completing the general education mathematics requirements in one year thus producing a higher likelihood that these students will graduate from SSC in 2 years.